Sculpture - Casting & Moulding

-This short course will introduce you to process-based technique sculpting in clay.
+This short course will introduce you to a variety of casting techniques used by artists.

 Award-winning artist Nigel Hall has exhibited in over 100 solo shows across the world.

 Nigel Hall was granted his first solo show whilst studying at the West of England College of Art, from 1960 to 1964.
 The gallery owner of Studio 17 knew him because he was coincidentally her window cleaner.

 He studied at the Royal College of Art (RCA) from 1964 - 1967.
 In his final year there he won a Harkness Fellowship, which he used to travel to Los Angeles, California and to the nearby Mojave Desert.
 Soda Lake, an abstract sculpture inspired by the desert landscape, now belongs to the Arts Council Collection.